Optimal Mechanism Design for Agents with DSL Strategies: The Case of Sybil Attacks in Combinatorial Auctions: Introduction

 \subsection{VCG, Sybil Attacks, and Welfare}

-VCG is a well known mechanism which can be applied for combinatorial auctions and has good qualities such as being dominant strategy incentive compatible and achieving optimal social welfare.
+VCG is a well known mechanism which can be applied for combinatorial auctions.
+VCG has good qualities such as being dominant strategy incentive compatible and achieving optimal social welfare.
 However, under the possibility of false-name attacks \cite{yokoo2004effect}, it is no longer truthful.
 Coming up with other mechanisms does not solve the basic conundrum: In the full information settings, any false-name proof mechanism performs poorly in terms of welfare \cite{iwasaki2010worst}.

 A possible avenue to solving the issue is by limiting the discussed valuation classes.
 However, an example in \cite{lehmann2006combinatorial} shows that even when all bidders have sub-modular valuations, VCG is no longer dominant strategy incentive-compatible under false-name attacks.
-Notably though, even with this example, VCG still arrives at the socially optimal allocation, and in fact as \cite{alkalay2014false} show this is generally true up to a constant with sub-modular (and near sub-modular) bidders.
-However, we show in Example~\ref{ex:XOS_bad_welfare} that for the XOS valuation class, which extends the sub-modular class, there is such an attack so that VCG arrives at an arbitrarily sub-optimal allocation.
+Notably though, even with this example, VCG still arrives at the socially optimal allocation, and in fact as \cite{alkalay2014false} show, this observation is true in general up to a constant with sub-modular (and near sub-modular) bidders.
+However, in the full version of our paper, we show an example where for the XOS valuation class, which extends the sub-modular class, there is such an attack so that VCG arrives at an arbitrarily sub-optimal allocation.
 The attack we describe is enabled by the full information settings.
 Without full information, the attack is risky for the attacker, since it could lead to negative utility, as the attacker overbids her true valuation.

 A useful approach, that can lead to better welfare guarantees than dominant strategy mechanism design, is Bayesian mechanism design.
 Assuming that the bidder distributions are common knowledge, recent work has shown that selling each item separately leads to good constant approximation welfare guarantees for XOS \cite{christodoulou2008bayesian} and sub-additive \cite{feldman2013simultaneous} valuations.
-Since they use false-name-proof first and second price auctions to auction items separately, their results naturally extend to Bayesian false-name mechanism design.
+Though the works do not explicitly consider false-name attacks, their constructions use the false-name-proof first and second price auctions to auction items separately, and so their results naturally extend to Bayesian false-name mechanism design.